Wólka Zaleska, Podlaskie Voivodeship

 Wólka Zaleska is a village in the administrative district of Gmina Wyszki, within Bielsk County, Podlaskie Voivodeship, in north-eastern Poland.

-It lies approximately 9 km west of Wyszki, 24 km west of Bielsk Podlaski, and 38 km south-west of the regional capital Białystok.
+History

-According to the 1921 census, the village was inhabited by 86 people, among whom 81 were Roman Catholic and 5 Mosaic.
+According to the 1921 census, the village was inhabited by 86 people, among whom 81 were Roman Catholic and 5 Jewish.
 At the same time, 81 inhabitants declared Polish nationality, 5 Jewish.
 There were 18 residential buildings in the village.

+Three Polish citizens were murdered by Nazi Germany in the village during World War II.